vvr25/mywebclass-simulation-intermediate/sprint_1_project_analysis.md

 In conclusion, adopting lean and agile practices can help us work more efficiently, collaborate more effectively, and deliver better results for our clients.
 And who doesn't want to deliver a pizza...I mean a website, that's hot, fresh, and ready to be devoured by our users?
 So let's dig in, MyWebClassers, and make this project a success!

+# Requirements

+## Front End Testing:

+- Playwright for browser automation testing
+- Artillery and/or Siege for load testing
+- Lighthouse for generating performance, accessibility, and best practices reports
+- Metrics to measure: page load time, accessibility score, and best practices score
+## Back End Testing:

+- Automated deployment using bash scripts or Terraform
+- Oracle hardware for testing AMD and Ampere CPUs
+- Testing Postgres database with varying numbers of users and associated content
+- Metrics to measure: response time, database query time, and server resource usage
+- Infrastructure and Configuration Testing:

+## Node Tool Testing and Evaluation
+Testing node package managers to find the fastest option Testing build tools like Webpack, Gulp, and Grunt to determine efficiency Implementing coding standards for JavaScript, CSS, and HTML Automatically testing w3c validation, handicap accessibility, and JavaScript style Metrics to measure: build time, bundle size, and code quality score Security, Scalability, and User Experience Testing:

+## Security
+- Testing for vulnerabilities and having a plan for responding to security incidents
+- Testing for performance bottlenecks and having a plan for scaling up infrastructure
+- Metrics to measure: security score, scalability score, and user satisfaction score
+## Deployment and Instructions:

+- Creating easy-to-follow instructions for local installation
+- Creating instructions for setting up various sized deployments for testing
+- Testing Next.js and comparing it to three CSS frameworks and static pages
+- Testing existing Flask app with Postgres database and creating test plans for each tool
+- Metrics to measure: deployment time, setup time, and test running time

+# Production Readiness:

+- Using automated testing and continuous integration to catch issues early
+- Using a robust logging system to capture errors and monitor performance
+- Setting up alerts to notify of critical issues and implementing email and external monitoring tools
+- Developing a logging strategy to track application and server performance
+- Metrics to measure: error rate, downtime, and system resource usage

+# Capacity Planning and Cost Estimation:

+- Identifying metrics for each testing category
+- Developing a plan for capacity planning and cost estimation
+- Identifying maximum number of users and concurrent users
+- Calculating storage and bandwidth requirements for a given number of users
+- Metrics to measure: user capacity, concurrent user capacity, storage requirements, and bandwidth requirements.

 # Assignment Instructions

 ## Step 1 - Create a rough draft of Themes, Initiatives, and Epics for the project: